kevincent/CMRG-AWS-tutorial/README.md

 ### Review the EC2 instance options and Launch the Instance
 The next screen will show all of the options selected for the ec2 instance we are about to launch.
 There were a number of options we skipped over such as the amount of hard disk storage to provide the instance and whether or not to use hyperthreading.
 Look over the options on this page to get a feel for the available options.
 Many of the options require AWS knowledge that is beyond the scope of this introductory tutorial.

-- Select the blue `Launch` button to launch the instance.
+- Select the blue `Launch` button to launch the instance. :tada:

 ### Create a Key Pair
 Not so fast, we still need to create a key pair so we are able to access the instance later.